SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

               key: endpoint-production-logs
 ```

-For the above example `sumologic-secrets` secret with `endpoint-production-logs` key in the Sumo Logic installation namespace is required.
+For the example above, the `sumologic-secrets` secret with the `endpoint-production-logs` key is required in the Sumo Logic installation namespace.

 ### Send all logs to Sumo Logic and a part of it to other locations